 - Please email your request for a meeting including

-- the specific matters that you will would like to address (this allows us to prepare in advance, and possibly save you a trip!)
+- the specific matters that you would like to address (this allows us to prepare in advance, and possibly save you a trip!)

 - three (3) possible dates and times that fit your schedule